 - Tegmark, Max, 2014, Our Mathematical Universe.
 My Quest for the Ultimate Nature of Reality, New York: Alfred A. Knopf.

-- Unger, Peter, 1999, “The Mystery of the Physical and the Matter of Qualities: A Paper for Professor Schaffer”, Midwest Studies in Philosophy, 23 (New Directions in Philosophy): 75–99.
+- Unger, Peter, 1999, “The Mystery of the Physical and the Matter of Qualities: A Paper for Professor Schaffer”, New Directions in Philosophy (Midwest Studies in Philosophy: Volume 23): 75–99.

 - Velmans, Max, 2008, “Reflexive Monism”, Journal of Consciousness Studies, 15(2): 5–50.